 Remember that, during summer, several areas in the urban areas are close to the traffic with many roads devoted only to pedestrians.
 Taxis are affordable and a great option if you are not into driving abroad.

-Planning a trip to Paros?
+🧿 Planning a Last-Minute Trip to Paros?

 Pin This Guide to Remember How to Travel to Paros Island For Your Next Trip to Greece!

-She’s written for Greek Reporter, published several travel guides about Greece, and had more glasses of frappe than any regular person could ever handle.
+I moved to Crete in 2016.
+During these years, I learned so much about the island!
+In Crete, I juggle being a solo mom, hosting culinary tours, and writing for several travel media.
+I’ve written for Greek Reporter, published travel guides about Greece, co-authored DK Eyewitness Top 10 Crete, and had more glasses of frappe than any regular person could ever handle.